 Cremation on the Rise

 Many people are starting to explore options outside of the traditional casket burial.
 Cremation has become a popular alternative, and there are a variety of ways to preserve the ashes from urns to jewelry.
 This enables families to have a piece of their loved one with them forever, but does not offer a central place for everyone to come together in memory of your loved one.

 Even though more people are choosing cremation, permanent memorials can still be established to celebrate and honor those who have passed before us.
 Below are some memorialization options available to families:

-- Create an online memorial where memories can live on forever.
-Everdays provides families and friends with a community space to share photos and videos of loved ones.
+6. Create an online memorial where memories can live on forever.
+Everdays provides families and friends with a dedicated l space to virtually gather together and share photos and videos of loved ones.

 “So long as we are being remembered, we remain alive.”~ Carlos Ruiz Zafón, The Shadow of the Wind